Skip to content

 Die cut parts on a roll are used in assembly line automation and other instances where high product quantities are best distributed from rolls.

-The R2R printing process is often used to print labels, logos, or other markers onto rolls of material.
+The roll-to-roll printing process is often used to print labels, logos, or other markers onto rolls of material.
+For instance, in context, a converter might laminate tape onto a liner, print labels onto it, then kiss cut the label sticker shapes.

 There are multiple types of roll-to-roll printing: